Zankoku-Okuno/libalu/README.md

 Status
 ------

-So far the only portable code is `{add,sub,mul}_check_size_t`.
-The only machine-specific code `{add,mul}_{check,carry}_uint64_t` using gcc-style inline assembly on x86-64.
-That should meet a lot of use cases, but there's plenty more to do.

-It's so easy to use `*` and `+` before a memory allocation: it's so easy to let an attacker get root on your box.
-So, `size_t` overflow-checked addition and multiplication are the first things to get right.
-That way, if you're doing dynamic memory allocation, you'll have a drop-in replacement for all those size calculations you have to replace during a security audit.

 - [x] portable checking ops for size_t: add, sub, mul
 - [x] portable check-mode ops for uint{8,16,32,64}_t: add, sub, mul
 - [x] portable check-mode ops for int{8,16,32,64}_t: add, sub, mul